 That concept is something horror writers have always understood: the fight is not between Pan or the Minotaur and God; it's between Satan (a human monster) and God, with people oftentimes unable to figure out which side is which.

 We share with other social animals, such as dogs, traits such as forming ourselves into hierarchical packs (only we call them tribes, or if big enough, nations) with leaders at the top.
 Only no animal has ever claimed God favored its pack over every other pack, or claimed He personally installed its alpha dog, or blamed its problems on another pack while completely ignoring what it's done to that other pack, or claimed the other pack's top dog was an insane evil homicidal maniac bent on murder and destruction, or went to war, slaughtering puppies and elderly dogs, and justifying it as a utilitarian necessity.
 Neither do they believe in spells and talismans and magic, as we do.

 Our animal nature is not paid as much attention as it should be.
 We understand social animals like dogs run in packs, and that "primitive" people form tribes, yet we often seem to be clueless than nation-states are just tribes writ large.
-I seriously doubt there is any difference between the nature of people today and those of of One Million B.C., except that we don't have Raquel Welch in a two-piece fur bikini.
+I seriously doubt there is any difference between the nature of people today and those of 10,000 years ago, except that we have advanced technology.
 Yet we still believe in magic and spells and talismans, as they did, even if we laugh at the idea and insist we don't.